 Canadian Airborne Regiment1968 – 1995

 This proud formation was disbanded by politicians in a very controversial and demoralizing action.
 Joint Task Force II(aka JTF 2) c.1995 – Present A secret SAS style unit based near Ottawa, Ontario, Canada.
 See book “Tested Mettle” by Scott Taylor and Brian Nolan.
 This group was photographed delivering Afghan prisoners to US Forces.
 They were recognizable by their green camo uniforms in the desert environment.The Canadian Airborne Regiment in a mass jump.
 Happier times – at the “Colours Presentation” 1973 June 09 Note the man to left.
 His main chute has not deployed properly and he has started to deploy his reserve chute.
-Photo from “The Maroon Beret” 20th Anniversary Edition 1988 courtesy Don Thomas.
+Photo from “The Maroon Beret” 20th Anniversary Edition 1988 courtesy Don Thomas ex-Cdn AB Regt.
 Comment from Guestbook:There is a picture of a mass drop on the page titled “Canadian Airborne Units”.
 It was taken June 9, 1973.
 I was on that jump.
 The winds that day were about 20 knots, some say higher.
-If you look in the lower right corner of the picture, you will see a white canopy partially inflated and slightly below that what looks like a bundle of material.
-That was the jumpers vain attempt at trying to deploy his reserve.
+If you look in the lower … corner of the picture, you will see a white canopy partially inflated and slightly below that what looks like a bundle of material.
+That was the jumper’s vain attempt at trying to deploy his reserve.
 The jumper is Bill Tremain.
 He was a young Bdr in the Airborne Battery.
-He survived the jump and lived to tell the tale. jogden55 (at) shaw.caRoyal Westminster Regiment, airborne platoon (AB Platoon is now defunct).
+He survived the jump and lived to tell the tale. jogden55 (at) shaw.caRoyal Westminster Regiment, had an airborne platoon but that is now defunct.